w3c/wai-website/pages/test-evaluate/evaluation-tools/selecting-eval-tools.pl.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".
-title: Selecting Web Accessibility Evaluation Tools
+title: Wybór narzędzi oceny dostępności cyfrowej
 lang: pl  # Change "en" to the translated-language shortcode
 last_updated: 2024-06-27  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Stefan Wajda" # Add one -name: line for every translator
-# contributors:
+contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors
+- name: "Michał Sobkowiak"

 github:
   label: wai-selecting-eval-tools